aniruddha84/greenjaguar/README.md

     * Default (no wait)
     * Fibonacci (wait times between retries increase in fibonacci sequence)
     * ExponentialBackOff (wait times increase using exponential backoff)
-    * Random (wait times between retries vary between 0 - 5 secs)
+    * Random (wait times between retries vary between 0 - 5 sec/ms)
+    * FixedInterval (wait every 'n' sec/ms)

 * You can specify the time unit for retry (:sec or :ms).
 Default is seconds.
 * You can specify the Exception Types for which Retrier should execute.
 Default is all.
+* You can specify that Retrier should fail silently (i.e. it wont raise any error if all retries fail)

 If all retries fail, the last exception will be raised.